-If you still use Glyphs 2, read this important information if you plan to upgrade to macOS 12.3.
+If you still use Glyphs 2, read this important information if you plan to upgrade to macOS 12.3 or later.

 Now, there’s good news and there’s bad news.